All Episodes

 None of that matters.

-I don't think he's gonna try.
+I don't think he's going to try.

 Let me tell you something, folks.

-That's not the word.
+That's not the worry.

 The worry is right now, folks.

-I'm telling you the concern is right now.
+I'm telling you, the concern is right now.

 That's what I'm worried about.